 Highlight Your Greatest Work on Facebook

-Instagram is a visually-focused social media platform.
-This is the place you will want to post high-quality, mobile friendly pictures and videos of your team to help people feel like they know you personally.
+- Instagram is a visually focused social media platform.
+This is the place you will want to post high-quality, mobile-friendly pictures and videos of your team in action to help people feel like they know you personally.
 You can also tag people and businesses and use locations to increase how many people see your posts.

 Managing Social Media Accounts

-Offer something in return.
-People don’t like to go around handing out personal information for no reason.
+- Offer something in return.
+People don’t hand out their personal information without good cause.
 Give them a reason to trust you.
-This can be as simple as a free consultation or a piece of advice, like this.
-You can also use this as a chance to give your company more credibility.
+This can be as simple as a free consultation, registering for a newsletter, or receiving free advice.
+Use this as a chance to give your company more credibility.

 Weekly or Monthly Newsletters Keep Prospects Informed

+- Automate the email process.
 There are some great email marketing services like MailChimp or Constant Contact.
-They will help you build lists, write and send emails, and track statistics.
+They will help you build lists, write and send professional emails, and track statistics.

-Having all of this information is great.
-But, if you don’t know how to measure it, it will be very difficult to know what’s working and what’s not.
-Return on investment (ROI) for any marketing decision is critical.
-There are two ROI metrics that will help you make cost-effective decisions.
+Having all this information is great.
+But if you don’t know how to measure it, it’s difficult to know what’s working and what’s not.
+Return on investment (ROI) for any security marketing decision is critical.
+There are two ROI metrics that will help you track the impact of all of your digital marketing strategies and make cost-effective decisions.

 How to Calculate the Cost of Acquiring a Security Contract

+- Cost of Acquiring a Customer.
+The cost of acquiring a customer (CAC) is the total sales and marketing cost required to earn a new contract over a specific time.
 The key to this metric is consistency.
-Pick a time period and always measure that one.
+Pick a period and always measure that one.
 This will help make better decisions in the long run.